AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 We recommend you review these changes by consulting the [Notable Changes in AEM Cloud Service](/help/release-notes/aem-cloud-changes.md) documentation. -->

-## Be Aware of Changes in the AEM as a Cloud Service Architecture {#be-aware-of-changes-in-aem-cloud-service}
+## Review the Notable Changes in the AEM as a Cloud Service Architecture {#notable-changes-in-aem-cloud-service-architecture}

+AEM as a Cloud Service brings many new features and possibilities for managing your AEM projects.

+Along with these improvements, a number of differences have been introduced between on-premise installations of AEM and Adobe Managed Services, compared to AEM as a Cloud Service.

-The list of items in the following table are only subset of the changes and are worth highlighting.
+The list of items in the below table is the subset of the changes most relevant for a migration to AEM as a Cloud Service.
+You can consult the full list of notable changes [here](/help/release-notes/aem-cloud-changes.md).

 <table>
 <thead>